 First, it’s necessary to describe what a Casa Particular is and give a little bit of history to it, since everything in Cuba is history based.

 Casa Particulares are Cuba’s versions of Bed and Breakfasts.
 Only we are used to B&B’s being houses with lots of rooms, here you will normally have one or two rooms with a private bathroom.
 The houses are usually smaller, and you do share it with a Cuban family (not the rooms).

 We stayed in an absolutely gorgeous one called Casa 1932 in Havana Centro.
 The true Havana.
 The 1932 name is actually a year, which once you enter inside, you will be quickly transported to.

 Luis, the super friendly owner and who speaks fluent English (a huge benefit since a lot of Cubans have barely communicable English) is waiting for you.
 He has devoted the past 7 years, since the opening of his Casa Particular, to restoring the house back to it’s original 1932 glory.
 Plus, his love for that period has made the place a haven for collectibles from that era.

-As you enter, he brings you into his main Salon which is filled with 1932 art, glasses, newspapers, woodwork, and anything you can think all well placed for you to wonder around and enjoy like a hands-on museum.
+As you enter, he brings you into his main Salon which is filled with 1932 art, glasses, newspapers, woodwork, and anything you can think all well-placed for you to wander around and enjoy like a hands-on museum.

-He greets you with a cold beer and juice for your kids and then proceeds to show you around.
-We requested the two private rooms, each with a private bathroom.
+He greets you with a cold beer and juice for your kids, and then proceeds to show you around.
+We requested two private rooms, each with a private bathroom.
 But he also sells them individually.
 We dumped our baggage off and continued on with the tour.

 He took us to his kitchen where he had a full wall dedicated to spoons, shields and wall hangings.
 You can literally spend hours looking over all that there is.
 But with kids, we had to do the marathon tour, since they wanted to destroy most if it and keeping them in the courtyard and bedrooms was a safer bet.